In the guide

 If you send goods to a consumer that they didn't request, they're entitled to keep them as an unconditional gift and do not have to pay you for them.

-And you can't assume just because the consumer doesn't contact you after receiving the goods that they are agreeing to pay for or return them.
+And you can't assume that just because the consumer doesn't contact you after receiving the goods that they are agreeing to pay for or return them.
 This is called inertia selling, and is banned.

 Back to top